tgarr/vortex/README.md

 #### Vector database Data Storage formats
 - embeddings: stored in /rag/emb object pool

-centroids stored in the format of /rag/emb/centroids/[obj_id], e.g. /rag/emb/centroids/1, /rag/emb/centroids/2
+centroids stored in the format of /rag/emb/centroids_obj/[obj_id], e.g. /rag/emb/centroids_obj/1, /rag/emb/centroids_obj/2

 cluster embeddings stored in the format of /rag/emb/cluster[cluster_id]/[obj_id], e.g. /rag/emb/cluster1/0, /rag/emb/cluster2/0

+Note that because we use these keys as identifier to the embeddings object, if other put have the same prefix put to Cascade, it may cause unexpected behaviour ([TODO] sanity check this)

 - documents: stored in cascade as KV objects under /rag/doc object pool.
 Document objects' keys are in the format of /rag/doc/[cluster_id]-[emb_id]